Jamil el-Banna: Contact with his family

-El-Banna is married, and the father of five children.
+El-Banna is married to Sabah el-Banna, born 8 December 1964, and the father of five children who are Anas, born 17 December 1996, Mohamed, born 22 December 1997, Abdulrahman, born 10 May 1999, Badeah, born 11 February 2001, and Mariam, born 13 April 2003.

 His youngest daughter was born after his abduction by the Gambians.

 Dear Sir Tony Blair, I am a boy called Anas Jamil el-Banna.
 I am 7 years old.
 Me and my four brothers are writing to you this letter from my heart because I miss my father.
 I am wishing that you can help me and my father.
 I am always asking mother, Where is my father, when will he come back?
 And my mother says I don't know.

 Now I have started to know that my father is in prison in a place called Cuba and I don't know the reason why and I don't know where is Cuba.
 I hope that you can help me because I miss my father.
 Every night I think of my dad and I cry in a very low voice so that my mother doesn't hear, and I dream that he is coming home and gives me a big, big hug.

 Every Eid I wait for my father to come back.
 I hope to God that you can help me to bring my daddy back to me.
 I don't want anything, I just want my daddy please.